11 Reasons to File a Tax Return Even If You Don't Have To

 Recovery Rebate Credit

-If you didn't get a first- or second-round stimulus check, or you didn't get the full amount, you may be able to get paid now by claiming the recovery rebate credit on your 2020 tax return.
-Those two stimulus checks were actually just advance payments of the credit.
+If you didn't get a third stimulus check, or you didn't get the full amount, you may be able to get paid now by claiming the recovery rebate credit on your 2021 tax return.
+The third-round stimulus checks (including "plus-up" payments) were actually just advance payments of the credit.
 So, if you didn't get the money earlier, you should get it now (assuming you're eligible).

 - Were a U.S. citizen or U.S. resident alien;